cu-mkp/sandbox/docs/sp23_shi-jingxian_final-project_paintbrushes.md

 Varney, Captain. *Report on Brush Material and the Manufacture of Brushes*.
 Washington: Government Printing Office, 1883.

-Xu, Yiyi. “ The Knowledge System of the Traditional Chinese Craftsman.”
+Xu, Yiyi.
+“The Knowledge System of the Traditional Chinese Craftsman.”
 Trans. by Dorothy Ko. *West 86th.* 20:2.
 Fall-Winter 2013.

 [^1]: Cennini, Cennino, *The Craftsman’s Handbook, ‘Il Libro dell’Arte,* trans. by Daniel Thompson (New York: Dover, 1960.)
 See the entry “Paintbrushes” on fol.
 66v in *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
 640*, ed.
 Making and Knowing Project et al. (New York: Making and Knowing Project, 2020), [https://edition640.makingandknowing.org](https://edition640.makingandknowing.org/).